 VOICE stands for Value Of Implementing Consumer Empowerment.
 Our slogan is “Giving Individuals with Disabilities a VOICE.”
 A consumer is a person with a disability.

-VOICE generally has around 20-30 (or so) individuals who come out each month to participate in our regular monthly meetings.
+VOICE generally has around 10 (or so) individuals who come out each meeting to participate in our regular meetings.
 VOICE is always looking for new persons who are interested in participating…that might be you.
 Feel free to contact us to learn more about the meetings and VOICE social activities held throughout the year.

 The meetings give individuals with disabilities and their families a forum to exchange information, gain knowledge about related issues, improve self-esteem and personal empowerment, and to promote advocacy skills for each participant.

-The VOICE Monthly Newsletter is posted online at this site, emailed to our email distribution list and mailed via the post office to everyone on our mailing list on the first of every month.
+The VOICE Newsletter is posted online at this site, emailed to our email distribution list and mailed via the post office to everyone on our mailing list on the first of the month.

 How can you join VOICE?